 Search out any weekly entertainer-type publications or ethnically oriented papers.
 These newspapers may well give you

-an audience you might not reach through the mainstream media.
+access to an audience you might not reach through the mainstream media.

+Many communities also have free advertiser-type newspapers.
 These may be little more than collections of classified ads

-they often have some editorial content.
+but they often have some editorial content.
 Send them your news releases and materials.

 Distributing helmet promotion materials

 Posters and pamphlets can support the messages you get across in your direct contacts and broaden your impact.
 Your

 point, a pamphlet or flyer on bicycle safety, with the helmet message included, may be a better approach to get widest

 The links in Appendix A include information on ordering several pieces that you can use in your campaign for free.
 You

 countertop, customers may not pay attention to them and the shop owner may consider them a nuisance.
 A special holder

 Where to distribute pamphlets and posters

-Doctor and dentist offices, clinics, and hospitals
+- Doctor and dentist offices, clinics, and hospitals

-Schools and parks
+- Schools and parks

-City buses and bus stops
+- City buses and bus stops

-Banks and savings and loans
+- Banks and savings and loans

-Supermarkets and other large stores
+- Supermarkets and other large stores

-Governmental offices and community TV centers
+- Governmental offices and community TV centers